About Australia Leads The Way To Globalisation

 The Reasons Why We Love Globalisation.

-“It’s hard to overstate the importance and the strength of Australia’s relationship with China.
+“It’s hard to overstate importance and strength of Australia Leads The Way To Globalisation relationship with China.
 China is now, by far, our largest trading partner.
 In some years, it’s our largest source of immigrants.

 And in most years, it’s our largest source of foreign tourists and students”, Mr Abbott said during an Asia Society Luncheon in Canberra.

-The Department of Foreign Affairs and Trade says China’s trade with Australia reached $125 billion in 2012, with great opportunities for the beef and dairy industries.
+Department of Foreign Affairs and Trade says China’s trade with Australia reached $125 billion in 2012, with great opportunities for beef and dairy industries.